Retro-Devils/WickedOS/README.md

 ## WickedOS

-- Updated December 17 2021.
+- Updated Janurary 5 2022

-- Version 1.5 uploading in next day or two .
+- Version 1.5 uploaded to our Facebook and discord .

+- Should be on Arcade Punks very soon .

 # General Info